ammaruddin/ammaruddin/README.md

 ---

 ### 👨‍💻 **About Me**
-I am a **Master’s student in Cybersecurity** at the University of North Texas, graduating in **December 2024**.
+I am a **Master’s student in Cybersecurity** at the University of North Texas.
 My journey in technology combines a solid academic foundation and hands-on experience in **cybersecurity**, **networking**, and **software development**.
 I am passionate about leveraging my technical skills to contribute to secure and innovative digital infrastructures.

 ---